Total War: Three Kingdoms DLC Guide03 Sep 2020 0

 IS IT WORTH IT?

-It's not essential, unless they somehow incorporated into the main campaign like they've done with Mandate of Heaven... which is unlikely since there is about a 100 year gap between the two periods.
-Still, one to get on the cheap perhaps.
+It's not essential, unless they somehow incorporated into the main campaign's timeline like they've done with Mandate of Heaven below.
+Unlikely, since there is about a 100 year gap between the two periods.
+It's good that Creative Assembly are exploring more niche events in China's history, but this is still perhaps one to only get on the cheap.

 Total War: THREE KINGDOMS - Mandate of Heaven